 - Preheat oven to 300°F

-- Remove from pan and continue to cook in batches, until all the beef is browned.
+- Remove from the pot and continue to cook in batches, until all the beef is browned.
 (You may have to add the odd drizzle of oil.)

 - Deglaze the bottom of the pot with about 1 cup of wine.

-- Let simmer down for a couple minutes, stirring the onions.
+- Let simmer down for a minute, stirring a bit.

-- In a small mortar place the juniper berries and peppercorns, crushing until broken down.
+- In a small mortar place the juniper berries and peppercorns, crushing lightly and put into a sachet.

-- Add the dijon mustard, wine, worcestershire sauce, and bay leaves, stirring again to mix.
+- Add the dijon mustard, Worcestershire sauce, and bay leaves, stirring again to mix.
+Top off with beef stock if needed, so everything is just covered.